 Sycamore Canyon is home to a variety of flora and fauna including ring-tailed cats, black bears, mountain lions, elk, deer, rattlesnakes, scorpions, canyon wrens, hermit thrushes, cottonwoods, and ponderosa pines.

-Our service project with the Forest Service will begin with a 6 mile backpack to basecamp.
+Our service project with the Forest Service will begin with a 6 mile backpack to basecamp, with a 1,700' elevation loss on the hike in.
 For work each day we will be brushing, doing trail treadwork, and cleaning and building trail drainage features.
 We will also remove illegal campsites and fire rings, naturalizing the areas back to a a more natural condition.
+We'll be working/hiking on the Dogie Trail (Coconino NF) and on the Sycamore Basin Trail (Prescott NF).
+This project is partially pack supported as the USFS will be hiking in water caches for this project.
+Our federal agency is working to confirm additional pack support for tools, etc with the Backcountry Horsemen, but this has not been finalized.
 On our day off we can explore Tule Canyon, visit Taylor Cabin or just relax and enjoy this remote and beautiful Arizona wilderness area.

 Grab your hiking boots, meet new people, and have a fall adventure with Wilderness Volunteers!